-• Passed in August 2022.
-Focused on bringing the semiconductor supply chain, particularly manufacturing, back to the US.

-• The roughly \$300 billion dollars has NOT even begun to be disbursed.
-Based on industry conversations, this should begin to flow in the 2H23 and even more so into 2024.

-• This has already spurred hundreds of billions of planned upcoming spending in the sector - from TSMC's expanded Arizona fab, to Samsung's massive facility in Texas, to GlobalFoundries and Wolfspeed in New York.
+- Passed in August 2022.
+Focused on bringing the semiconductor supply chain, particularly manufacturing, back to the US. - The roughly \$300 billion dollars has NOT even begun to be disbursed.
+Based on industry conversations, this should begin to flow in early 2024 and accelerate from there. - This has already spurred hundreds of billions of planned upcoming spending in the sector from TSMC's expanded Arizona fab, to Samsung's massive facility in Texas, to Global Foundries and Wolfspeed in New York.
 This will drive a semiconductor renaissance in the US.